Testing apps

 Updating ground truth datasets

-When you update an outdated dataset, you have to verify results for classes as well as net new files and fields.
-Existing ground truth values for fields are preserved.
+When you update an outdated dataset, you must verify results for net new files, classes, and fields.
+Existing ground truth values are preserved.

 1. From the Hub, open the app that you modified.